 This scholarship supports PhD students who demonstrate excellence in scholarship at the doctoral level.
 Dr. Jorgensen gave generously of her time and energy in her work with doctoral students while she was associate dean and she continued to support the College in many ways throughout her lifetime.

 Hank Liese Scholarship

-Colin Brown and hank Liese were 15-year-old plebes together at Culver Military Academy in1964.
+Colin Brown and Hank Liese were 15-year-old plebes together at Culver Military Academy in1964.
 A few decades later, upon Dean Liese’s retirement from the College of Social Work in 2017, Mr. Brown established a scholarship in his dear friend’s honor.
 This scholarship is a tribute to their friendship and their shared love of education.
 Dean Liese hopes it will provide support for social work students returning to school after careers in other fields, as he once did.

 William McPhee Scholarship

 This endowment was established in 1989 by Dr. William McPhee, a former CSW faculty member.
 The scholarship is awarded to a PhD student who demonstrates outstanding promise in the area of social work research.
-It provides support to assist the student with his/her own dissertation.
+It provides support to assist the student with their own dissertation.